-Cons: You’ll need a constant internet connection to edit photos using Pixlr.
+Cons: The advantage of this program is also a user-friendly interface, rich with effective tools and the possibility of linking to cloud storage.
+Smart tools help automate repetitive actions.
+You’ll need a constant internet connection to edit photos using Pixlr.
 If you stick with the original Pixlr Editor, you’ll also need Flash for it to work.
 However, the new Pixlr X runs on HTML5.

 Paint.NET was originally created as an alternative to Microsoft Paint but has since developed into a simple photo editor.
 It includes basic tools that offer the ability to edit using layers, curves, and levels.
 While the tools and filters are limited, you can download free extensions to add more versatility.
 Since Paint.NET is used by a large number of people, there are plenty of forums where you can find tutorials.